As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-- Care: Dry clean recommended
+- Care: Dry clean recommended; 1.6" grommet

 Pros

-- Good blackout and color options
+- Effective blackout and thermal qualities

 Cons

-Best For: Standard-height windows
+Best For: Small or grouped windows needing blackout

 Check Latest Price on AmazonWhich One Should You Choose?